orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 It's amazing these run on such small form factor hardware, however the slow framerate and reliance on initial user input isn't ideal for a responsive installation.

-The technique still can be very useful to save videos of masks as binary images (black background / white foreground) which can act as either a segmentation dataset, or using basic OpenCV techniques a less resource intensive object detection dataset.
+The technique still can be very useful to save videos of masks as binary images (black background / white foreground) which can act as either a segmentation dataset, or using basic OpenCV techniques, a less resource intensive object detection dataset.

 Here's an example script: